DegenStrategy/DEGEN/readme.md

 - **SyncContract**: [0x3d4A3008B751A5226fBe864BfC2934a1e47EFf4C](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/0x3d4A3008B751A5226fBe864BfC2934a1e47EFf4C) - Keepin’ the $DEGEN vibes in sync like a DJ! 🎧
 - - **Proxy Voting**: [0xF88B32468a986C18406b4c8839079BDB9Fe76128](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/0xF88B32468a986C18406b4c8839079BDB9Fe76128) - Vote without leaving the jungle! 🗳️

-System: Apologies for the mix-up, I got carried away with the $OINK vibes! 😅 Here's the corrected README, fully loaded with **$DEGEN** energy and the same memey, degen-tastic flavor, with all contract addresses linked to the [Pinata Scanner](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/).
-I’ve also tightened it up a bit for that extra degen edge.
-Let’s dive into the **DegenStrategy** jungle! 🦍

 ```markdown
 # 🦍 DegenStrategy: The $DEGEN-Fueled Roast of MicroStrategy! 🤑